 - Expenses covered through a government program, whether or not you or your dependants choose to participate in the program

-- Eye exams for children up to the age of 19 and seniors over the age of 65 (these exams are covered through provincial health care insurance plan as an Alberta resident)
+- Eye exams for children up to 19 and seniors over 65 (these exams are covered through the provincial health care insurance plan as an Alberta resident)